-Le Phem Era operates on the unceded lands of the Boonwurrung and Wurundjeri peoples of the Kulin Nation.
+Le Phem Era is based on the unceded Lands of the Bunurong and Wurundjeri peoples of the Kulin Nation.

-Le Phem Era is an interdisciplinary practice that critically examines ephemera in all its forms through unconventional methods of archive and publication.
+Le Phem Era is an interdisciplinary practice run by Leitu Bonnici for self-initiated projects that critically examine ephemera in all its forms through experimental methods of archiving and publishing.

 Le Phem Era researches through creative analysis, datafication, disruption, re-assemblage and speculation using democratic modes of production.